Mohammad-Faiz-Cloud-Engineer/Arena-Companion/LOGIN_GUIDE.md

 └─────────────────────────────────────┘
 ```

-### Alternative: Use the Login Button
+### Alternative: Open Arena.AI Manually

-The extension also includes a **Login button** (user icon) in the side panel that:
-1. Opens Arena.AI in a new tab automatically
-2. Lets you complete the login process
-3. Automatically refreshes the extension when you're done
-4. Closes the login tab for you

-This provides a more streamlined experience!
+If you need a fresh login tab, open **https://arena.ai/** directly in a regular browser tab, complete authentication there, and then refresh the extension side panel.

 ### Troubleshooting